Deborah Cameron (linguist)

-Deborah Cameron (born 10 November 1958) is a British linguist and feminist who currently holds the Rupert Murdoch Professorship in Language and Communication at Worcester College, Oxford University.
+Deborah Jane Cameron (10 November 1958 – 20 January 2026) was a British linguist and feminist who held the Rupert Murdoch Professorship in Language and Communication at Worcester College, Oxford University.

-Cameron is mainly interested in sociolinguistics and linguistic anthropology.
-A large part of her academic research is focused on the relationship of language to gender and sexuality.
+Cameron was mainly interested in sociolinguistics and linguistic anthropology.
+A large part of her academic research was focused on the relationship of language to gender and sexuality.
 She wrote the book The Myth of Mars And Venus: Do Men and Women Really Speak Different Languages?, which was published in 2007.

-Career
+Life and career

 Before her post at Oxford University, Cameron taught at the Roehampton Institute of Higher Education, The College of William & Mary in Virginia, Strathclyde University in Glasgow and the Institute of Education in London.

+Cameron died from pancreatic cancer on 20 January 2026, at the age of 67.